-Luckily, the DWP and local authorities are flexible when it comes to overpayments.
-If it would be better to pay the debt in instalments, showing the DWP a budget to support this is usually enough.
+Luckily, the DWP and local authorities can be flexible when it comes to overpayments.
+If it would be better to pay the debt in instalments, showing the DWP a budget to support this could be enough.

 If you’re on benefits, they can deduct the payments each week.
-You can also negotiate right down to a couple of pounds if you need to budget for living costs and household bills.
+It may be possible to negotiate right down to a couple of pounds if you need to budget for living costs and household bills.
 HMRC can also be lenient when an innocent mistake has been made, especially if it’s a first time claim.

 I was claiming single person’s discount on my council tax but now my partner’s moved in/my child has turned 18 – what should I do?